ETERNITY - Have You Ever Wondered, Where Will You Spend Eternity?

 This is the story of Arthur Stace, who was dubbed the Eternity man.

-One day in 1932 and now 47, he met a mob of down-and-out misfits hurrying along Broadway and one said to him - come on, there's a free meal at the church, so he joined them.
+One day in 1932 and now 47, he ran into a mob of down-and-out misfits hurrying along Broadway and one said to him - come on, there's a free meal at the church, so he joined them.
 And along with others of his falling, he attended that church meeting before being given a free meal - attendance of the meeting qualified you for a cup of tea and a rock cake.
-It was during this meeting the preacher was shouting, Eternity, Eternity, Oh where will you spend eternity?
-This message of eternity had a very profound effect on him and after the meal he was sitting in a park opposite and broke down.
+It was during this meeting the preacher was preaching from Isaiah 57: 15 and was shouting, Eternity, Eternity, Oh where will you spend eternity?
+This message of eternity had a very profound effect on him and after the meal he was sitting in a park opposite and broke down in tears.
 It was then he decided to turn his life over to God.

 He either found or had a stick of yellow chalk in his pocket and there and then, he knelt down and wrote the word Eternity on the sidewalk.
 Bear in mind he had no schooling and was illiterate, he couldn't read let alone write his own name properly, yet the word Eternity was written in a beautiful Copperplate Script, which he couldn't understand how?
 From that moment, his life was to change.

-Every morning very early, long before most had risen, he would get up and walk the streets of Sydney and he would write the word Eternity, always in yellow chalk, on street corners, sidewalks, station platforms - everywhere.
-Hence he became known as 'the Eternity man.'
+Every morning very early, long before most had risen, he would get up and walk the streets of Sydney and surrounding suburbs, sometimes he would catch a train to Parramatta - and even as far away as Newcastle and Woolongong.
+And he would write the word Eternity, always in yellow chalk, on street corners, sidewalks, station platforms - everywhere.
+Hence he became known as 'the Eternity man'.
 As it was an offence even then and it attracted the attention of the police who nearly caught him 24 times.
 I doubt if there were many who never saw it, even today if you ask those of my generation about it, they all remember it.
-There is even a song about him:
+There was even a song and a poem about him - here is the song:

 When I was child and walking down the street